Get Tech Tips

 We advised him that the company that came out and added R22 to a leaking system is in violation of the EPA laws, and we would report the company with a copy of this review stating that the other company came out and added 1/2 lb of R22 freon

 Before you get the wrong idea.
 I would never condone “gas and go” behavior.
-In this case, the unit was about 3 degrees of subcool low and we weighed in 1/2 lb and performed an electronic leak check.
+In this case, the unit was about 3 degrees of subcooling low, and we weighed in 1/2 lb and performed an electronic leak check.
 We found the TINIEST of hits on the evaporator in the fin pack and we instructed Josh of his options.

 Sometimes a system needs to be recharged to get the customer cooling or because the leak is very small and the customer chooses not to repair it at that time.

-In systems containing UNDER 50 LBS of refrigerant, this is not against EPA regulations.
+In systems containing UNDER 50 LBS of refrigerant, that is not against EPA regulations.

-I’m not sure where people get this from, other than THIS which applies only to systems over 50 lbs and even then, some recharging is allowed.
+I'm not sure where people get this from, other than THIS, which applies only to systems over 50 lbs.
+Even then, some recharging is allowed.

-By all means, know and follow the EPA regulations, perform proper leak detection, give the customer all their options but leave off the high and mighty scare tactics.
+By all means, know and follow the EPA regulations, perform proper leak detection, and give the customer all their options, but leave off the high and mighty scare tactics.